richardjoo/HTMLCOIN/FAQ/README.md

     >
     > There is simply too much in the pipeline and we aren't going to ruin the work we are doing for short term and personal gain.

+### How far is tech from qtum as suppoman mentioned?
+Hybrid etc
+  - Answered by SimonT
+    > Our tech is the same as Qtum.
+    >
+    > We both use the identical Ether Cpp client, pretty much unchanged.
+This is why we are both compatible with ether dapps.
+    >
+    > We both use the same bitcoincore layer, but our supply is different so there are some changes to accomodate this.
+    >
+    > QTUM runs POS3.0 with a blocktime of 120 seconds.
+    > HTML runs POS3.0 with a blocktime of 120 seconds, but we alo run POW (mining) with a blocktime of 120 seconds.
+We run the POS & POW 60 seconds out of sequence.
+This gives us an effective blocktime of 60 seconds.
+    >
+    > HTML also has realtime checkpointing.
+This ensures the blockchain cannot be opened up in a 51% attack.
+    >
+    > There are a number of other subtle differences (EHRC) but these are all in the chain/network layer and do not impact the features.... maybe @bushstar will jump here and correct me, but unless you are an ultra geek this is a fair summary.
+Speed and security.

 ## Whitepaper